turboapps/docs/deploying/to_turbo_server/a-basic_walthrough.md

 - Visit https://turbo.net/studio to learn about how your enterprise can obtain a license for Turbo Studio.

-- Use the TurboStudio to create an SVM using the snapshot or template process.
+- Use the Turbo Studio to create an SVM using the snapshot or template process.
 Refer to the Turbo IDE help documentation for detailed instructions on creating virtual Applications.

-The evaluation version of TurboStudio creates time trial containers.
-To create containers that do not expire, obtain a retail license for the TurboStudio.
+The evaluation version of Turbo Studio creates time trial containers.
+To create containers that do not expire, obtain a retail license for the Turbo Studio.

 #### Add the Application to Turbo Server